astampoulis/website-source/content/blog/makam-tutorial-01.md

 We give names to the holes, so as to be able to refer to them -- these are the *pattern variables*.
 Pattern matching basically tries to find a way to fill in these holes in the pattern so that it matches the term exactly.
-So its result when its successful is an instantiation (or substitution) for the pattern variables:
+So its result when it's successful is an instantiation (or substitution) for the pattern variables:

 <center><img src="/blog/makam-tutorial-01-pic3.svg" alt="Pattern" width="550" /></center>